Data Privacy is Good Global Citizenship

 Image suggests working together in the view that data privacy is good global citizenship.

 Privacy is one of the big issues to consider in our digital world.
-Did you know there’s even a Data Privacy Day?
-It’s been around since the European Union set it for recognition back in 2007, with the U.S. jumping onboard in 2008.
+Did you know there's even a Data Privacy Day?
+It's been around since the European Union set it for recognition back in 2007, with the U.S. jumping onboard in 2008.
 Those of us who are particularly concerned with the issue of privacy safekeeping just celebrated it, on January 28.
-We know that the crew over at Microsoft observed the day—they’re proactive about their support for data privacy, and not just as a compliance standard.
-They argue that commitment to consumer privacy is part of what it is to be a good citizen in today’s global, digital world.
-And they’re right.
+We know that the crew over at Microsoft observed the day---they're proactive about their support for data privacy, and not just as a compliance standard.
+They argue that commitment to consumer privacy is part of what it is to be a good citizen in today's global, digital world.
+And they're right.

 The growth of digital data